Downslope Distilling: Vodka from cane

 Made from the dried juice of sugar cane from Maui. the wash is fermented to terminal specific gravity and then run through the Double Diamond pot still once.
 The product of the pot still is then further distilled in the vodka distillation column still to a proof of 190.
 It is then diluted and filtered through the lichtenstein filter.
 The vodka is packaged at 80 proof (40% alcohol).
 The final product is a gluten free vodka.

 Pepper vodka

 Made from the same base ingredients and in the same manner as the Cane Vodka but infused first with dried New Mexico red chilis and then with Indonesian black pepper.
 The resulting product has a slight red hue and bitter taste.
 The vodka is packaged at 80 proof (40% alcohol).

 Double Diamond whiskey

 Made from floor malted barley and rye.
-The whiskey is fermented to a lower terminal specific gravity to preserve delicate grain flavors and then distilled twice through the Double Diamond potstill in the manner of Scotch whisky.
+The whiskey is fermented to a lower terminal specific gravity to preserve delicate grain flavors and then distilled twice through the Double Diamond pot still in the manner of Scotch whisky.
 The resulting spirit is then aged first in recently decanted red wine barrels and then finished in very small medium toast American white oak barrels.
 The resulting whiskey is light gold in color and has a flavor profile that bears some similarity to better Irish Whiskey.
 The whiskey is packaged at 80 proof (40% alcohol).